Nani5439/Service-catalog-Testing/README.md

 # TESTING - ELASTICSEARCH SERVICE CATALOG
 ## What is Elasticsearch
-lasticsearch is an open-source, distributed search and analytics engine built on top of Apache Lucene.
+Elasticsearch is an open-source, distributed search and analytics engine built on top of Apache Lucene.
 It's designed for fast, scalable searching of large volumes of data.
 ## Objective
 The objective is to deploy Elasticsearch in a Docker container on an AWS EC2 Ubuntu instance and monitor its performance using four tools: Connectivity Check, Query Latency Monitor, Cluster Health Monitor, and Indexing Rate Monitor.
 This helps ensure the service is running smoothly and issues are detected early.
 ##  Prerequisites